Unit 3

 c) would like+ noun object+pronoun+ to infinitive.
 Ex.
 I would like Peter to visit us.

-It is the same construction as want, but would like is more educated.
+It is the same construction as want,

 2) WOULD PREFER